vadim-mg/rsschool-cv/cv.md

 ### About myself:

-I want to learn Front-end development in RSSchool.
+I want to finish learning Front-end development in RSSchool.
-My target is to improve my skills.
+My target is to improve my skills in front-end.

 ---

 ### Skills:

-Basics of: HTML / CSS / JS
+HTML / CSS / basics of JS

 ---